danahagist/100_Days_Of_ML_Code/activity.md

-### Day 76: October 24th, 2018
+### Day 76: October 25th, 2018

 ***Today's Progress***:
-Another couple hours today working with Dataquest's project to predict loan default with Lending Club data.
-Got approximately two hours of work in on that project.
-Hoping to wrap that up tomorrow or the following day, and then will be out of town for the weekend, so may have to skip a couple days on the challenge.
+Haven't been able to get a post up for a couple days due to lots of "goings on" and general busy-ness at work.
+However, I have been studying.
+I completed Dataquest's project to predict loan default with Lending Club data, and once I get that cleaned and structured in Jupyter Notebooks, will post it.
+I'm now currently working on the course on "Memory and Unicode" which focuses heavily on the binary representation of information (letters, numbers, symbols and the like).

 Dataquest: https://www.dataquest.io
 - Machine Learning Project Walkthrough: Lending Club
+- Memory and Unicode

 ***Thoughts:***
-Keeping the progress going, and getting close to being through this course, and through the Dataquest Data Science track.
-I will also complete the Data Engineer track in order to strengthen those skills as well.
-After all, every Machine Learning project starts with wrangling your data.
+With about 14% of the overall Data Scientist path to go, I've got to stay focused and hammer out the rest of this.
+As I've discussed before, once this is complete, I'm going to shift gears and take a heavier project focus, while also working on my core skills around statistics, SQL, visualizations, case studies, etc.  If I want to reach my Data Scientist goal, these are things I can never let slip too far from sight.

 ***Link to Work:***
 None